Last updated on March 1, 2023 by Wandering our World

 There are many great snorkeling spots throughout Jamaica’s coastline, but one of our favorites is Montego Bay.
 Head there to swim beside colorful reef fish and sting rays.

-As one of the Caribbean’s largest islands, the diverse geography in Jamaica is one of the reasons to visit.
-The iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.
+For example the iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.

 For panoramic views of the island head to Holywell National Park in the Blue Mountains.
 Here you can hike up through the jungle.
 Our top tip is to rent a tent and camp for a night or two – the stars up here, and the sunrise in the morning, are unrivaled.
+(Recommended: Snakes in Jamaica)